-Cash flow from operating activities including changes in working capital for the first quarter of 2024 totaled SEK -10,063 thousand (28,095).
-The previous year's high figure is mainly attributable to the receivable that arose in the 2022 accounts relating to the issue proceeds, which were not settled until January 2023.
+Cash flow from operating activities including changes in working capital for the fourth quarter of 2024 totaled SEK -7,565 thousand (-8,361).
+For the period January to December 2024, the corresponding cash flow totaled SEK -35,123 thousand (3,057).
+The previous year's positive figure is mainly attributable to the receivable that arose in the 2022 accounts relating to the issue proceeds, which were not settled until January 2023.

-Cash flow from investing activities totaled SEK 0 thousand (7) during the first quarter.
-Historically, the company has mainly invested in laboratory equipment.
-The positive figure in 2023 relates to a repaid deposit.
+Cash flow from investing activities totaled SEK -124 thousand (0) during the fourth quarter and the corresponding figure for full-year 2024 is SEK -124 thousand (7).
+Historically, the company has mainly invested in laboratory equipment, and this year is no exception.